Integrate your dedicated server to AMS using the AGS SDK

 When your dedicated server is created by a local watchdog, it will transition into the "Creating" state.
 During the "Creating" state, the server will start to initialize and load all the necessary assets that it requires to serve a game session.
 During this time, the server is subjected to the creation timeout, which will automatically remove the server if the timeout is exceeded.

-Once your server has finished loading, and is ready to serve a game session, your server should notify AMS by calling the respective API:
+Once your server has finished loading, and is ready to serve a game session, your server must notify AMS by calling the respective API:

 - Unreal